National Register of Historic Places

 How to Apply for Listing

 There is a lot of guidance available from the Nevada SHPO and the NPS about how to nominate properties to the National Register.
-Please consult the Nevada SHPO NRHP Manual (2007) prior to beginning a nomination.
+Please consult the Nevada SHPO NRHP Manual (rev. 2017) prior to beginning a nomination.
 You may also want to consider guidance from the NPS about the National Register, including How to Complete the National Register Registration Form (formerly NR Bulletin 16a).
 If you have any questions during the application process, the Nevada National Register Coordinator is your resource and can be contacted at any time to answer questions, provide advice, or provide clarification on National Register policies and procedures.

 For questions about the National Register of Historic Places, or to begin the nomination process for a property please contact: